 Flex: 65 (beginner/intermediate skiers)

-What we like: A thoughtfully built beginner-friendly design at a great price.
+What we like: A thoughtfully built, beginner-friendly design at a great price.

 What we don’t: Progressing intermediates will quickly outgrow this boot.

-Learning to ski is challenging enough without uncomfortable boots and achy toes thrown in the mix, which is why Dalbello’s plush and beginner-friendly Veloce Max 65 W is our favorite option for new riders.
+Learning to ski is challenging enough without uncomfortable boots and achy toes thrown in the mix, which is why Dalbello’s plush and beginner-friendly Veloce Max 65 is our favorite option for new skiers.
 This soft and forgiving boot prioritizes comfort with a 103-millimeter last and high-volume shape that will accommodate most feet with minimal break-in required.
 Further, the aptly named Supercomfort liner is warm and well cushioned for full days of lessons and laps, and the lower shell is contoured to minimize pain in common pressure-point areas like the ankle, heel, top of the forefoot, and outer toes.
 To top it off, the boots' GripWalk soles will help new skiers stay upright while learning to navigate icy parking lots and slippery ski lodge staircases.

 See the Dalbello Veloce Max 65 W